 But God still blessed you with a father.
 The father you always thought was missing.
 Family is more than blood.
 But you spurned that blessing.

 I don’t know when, or if, I am going to see you and the rest of our family again.
 I will not say why.
 You will only use that knowledge to cause them more pain.
 I only gave my word I would tell you about the man who abused us—who I will no longer call your father.

 I didn’t mention this earlier, but it is necessary if I am to keep the shevu’ah.
-The man who abused us had an adult daughter, who he fathered upon a woman he raped.
+The man who abused us had an adult daughter, your half-sister, who he fathered upon a woman he raped.
 He murdered them both, and believed he did it with your help.
 God alone knows why.